Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Product Questions to Answer
-* What is the product you’re launching?
+* What is the product you are launching?
     * Debit card and checking account?
     * Savings?
     * Brokerage?